jamesericdavidson/jamesdavidson.xyz/content/testimonials/index.md

 {{< youtube id=6ferLH7L6mQ loading=lazy >}}

+## Theresa Bakken - Audiobook Narrator {#theresa-bakken}

+{{< img src="theresa-bakken-testimonial.webp" alt="Testimonial for the Jibber Jabber with Jim podcast.
+Theresa Bakken writes: '... he asks the questions that get to the heart of each guest’s story.'" >}}

+> An audiobook narrator’s dream...
+James is a great listener!
+>
+> And, I am sure all his listeners will agree, he asks the questions that get to the heart of each guest’s story.
+>
+> Thanks for asking and for really listening James.
+It’s a gift to feel heard.

+{{< youtube id=VkWs3PwJ4xU loading=lazy >}}

 ## Alicia Exworthy - Mindset Coach {#alicia-exworthy}

 {{< img src="alicia-exworthy-testimonial.webp" alt="Testimonial for the Jibber Jabber with Jim podcast.
 Alicia Exworthy writes: 'His process is very thoughtful and considered but also informal and relaxed.'" >}}